solana-labs/solana/docs/src/developing/programming-model/accounts.md

 "owner" metadata.
 The owner is a program id.
 The runtime grants the program write access to the account if its id matches the owner.
-For the case of the System program, the runtime allows clients to transfer lamports and importantly _assign_ account ownership, meaning changing owner to different program id.
+For the case of the System program, the runtime allows clients to transfer lamports and importantly _assign_ account ownership, meaning changing the owner to a different program id.
 If an account is not owned by a program, the program is only permitted to read its data and credit the account.

 ## Verifying validity of unmodified, reference-only accounts

-For security purposes, it is recommended that programs check the validity of any account it reads but does not modify.
+For security purposes, it is recommended that programs check the validity of any account it reads, but does not modify.

 This is because a malicious user could create accounts with arbitrary data and then pass these accounts to the